Wilson Sonsini Goodrich & Rosati - The Inside View

 Callbacks

-During callbacks, interviewees will find themselves in six one-on-one interviews either before or after a lunch with two attorneys.
-Typically, interviews last 30 minutes, while lunch interviews last around 90.
-Our virtual format is slightly different with an average of five one-on-one interviews with a break.
+During callbacks, interviewees will find themselves in an average of five virtual one-on-one interviews with a break in the middle. .
+Typically, interviews last 30 minutes.
 At this stage, interviewers “tend to focus on questions that relate to past experience and demonstrated behaviors.
 We ask behavioral-based questions in an effort to understand the way candidates think and react to situations that frequently occur in the course of cases, deals, and other matters.”
 Callback interviewers tend to leave time for candidates to ask questions about the interviewer’s practice, experience at the firm, and other topics, so be prepared with good questions.
+Once students receive an offer, they can visit one of Wilson Sonsini’s 14 offices and ask additional questions to help make the best decision about your future.

 Top tips for this stage: